William Bannon: Personal life

-Bannon died at his residence in Latrobe, Tasmania on 27 February 1904.
-He was buried at the Latrobe Cemetery (Catholic).
-His wife Harriet was buried at the Railton, Tasmania Cemetery (Anglican).
+Bannon and his wife, Harriet, were understood to have separated for a period, with Bannon placing advertisements in the local press cautioning storekeepers not to extend credit to Harriet.
+Within a year of posting this notice, Bannon died at his residence in on 27 February 1904, and was buried in the Catholic section of the Latrobe cemetery.
+The Bannon family records indicate that the couple reconciled prior to Bannon's death.
+Harriet Bannon died in 1915 and was buried in the Anglican section of the cemetery.

-Notable Relatives
+Notable relatives

 Bannon's grandson, John Hancox, was Sarah Jane Hancox's son.
 He died at Gallipoli on 19 May 1915 while fighting for the Australian and New Zealand Army Corps in the Gallipoli campaign.

-Christine Milne, an Australian politician, recognises John Hancox as her grandmother's brother making William Bannon Christine Milne's great-great-grandfather.
+Christine Milne, an Australian politician, recognised John Hancox as her grandmother's brother, hence, Milne's great-great-grandfather.

-One of Bannon's great-great-great-grandchildren is a Catholic Priest in Australia.